tbleken/sidekick/documents/skus.md

 Use data\projects.dbf in Select("projects")
 ```

-And if you do the same from the Command Window, the chosen table is selected and will appear in a form with a grid with searching facilities.
+And if you do the same from the Command Window, the chosen table is selected and will appear in a modal form with a grid and searching facilities.

 ![SKUS2](Images/skus2.png)